Azenanethte/Azenanethte/README.md

 ---
 ## 🎉 Fun Facts About Me
-- 🌸 Sometimes overthinker, sometimes random
+- 🐣 Sometimes overthinker, sometimes random
 - 🎶 Can sing soprano & alto (depends on the vibe 🎤)
-- 🤓 INTP-T, but secretly also vibes like INFJ
+- 🤓 INTP-T
+- 📚 Fan of YLAB comics
-- 💡 Believe that tech should help people, not replace people
+- 💡 Believe that tech should help people, not replace them
 ---

 ## 📫 Let’s Connect!